Hunde im Frühling - Zeolith unterstützt den Stoffwechsel und die Entgiftung, gut im Fellwechsel und Durchfall

 STEINKRAFT Zeolite Skin Powder for Dogs - Wounds heal better

-We also like to use our skin powder with organic lavender oil .
-Simply dust it on; the zeolite powder is so fine that it penetrates easily between the hairs and onto the skin, where it does its work.
-It's wound-healing, anti-inflammatory, and parasites don't like it at all.
+We also like to use the skin powder with organic lavender oil .
+Simply dust it on; the zeolite powder is so fine that it easily penetrates between the hairs and reaches the skin, where it does its work.
+It promotes wound healing, reduces inflammation, and parasites really dislike it.

 Leave a comment